Gap structure and phase diagram of twisted bilayer cuprates from a microscopic perspective: Introduction

-On the other hand, the predictions for two twisted BSCCO monolayers were arguably more closely approximated in a subsequent experiment using two ultrathin BSSCO flakes on SiO$_2/$Si twisted with respect to one another \cite{Xikunxue,Wang2023}, rather than crystals.
-In this experiment the critical current was found to be only weakly dependent on the twist angle, however, with no vanishing or strong depression of the critical current near $45 \degree$ twist angle, suggesting the absence of the topological state.
+On the other hand, in experiments by Zhu et al.,\cite{Xikunxue} Josephson junctions were made using two ultrathin BSSCO flakes on SiO$_2/$Si twisted with respect to one another at room temperature and annealed at high temperatures.
+The critical current was found to be only weakly dependent on the twist angle, with no vanishing or strong suppression of the critical current near $45 \degree$, suggesting the absence of the topological state.
 Possible alternative suggestions for the lack of angle dependence include surface roughness of the substrate on which the exfoliated thin films are placed, variation of tunnel barrier thickness, spontaneous breaking of the fourfold rotational symmetry of the twist junction, and possible impurities in the tunneling barrier introduced in the fabrication process leading to complex tunneling process through the BiO layer\cite{Xikunxue}.
+Zhu et al.\cite{zhu2025manipulatingfractionalshapirosteps} also observed fractional Shapiro step-like features, but pointed out a possible alternative explanation in terms of vortices.

+Cryogenic stacking techniques to fabricate the twist junctions reduce disorder effects but experiments still show variability: both Zhao et al.~\cite{FrankZhao} and Martini et al.~\cite{MARTINI} exhibited signatures of TRSB, but Wang et al.~\cite{Wang2023} did not.
+Only recently, Confalone et al.\cite{Poccia2025} suggested that the twisted Josephson junctions should be benchmarked using the critical temperature, the Josephson current density and the junction voltage ($I_\mathrm cR_\mathrm n$).
+Notably, only the work by Confalone et al.\cite{Poccia2025} reproduced all three parameters previously measured by Zhao et al.

-Continuum model calculations defined in the momentum space lack microscopic detail, but have the advantage of accessing all twist angles continuously.
+Here, we examine possible explanations for the observed experimental variablity in terms of existing theoretical models.
+Continuum model calculations defined in the momentum space lack microscopic detail, but have the advantage of accessing all twist angles continuously and provide a simple overall picture of possible accessible phases.
 The phase diagram for such a model with fixed filling and tunneling strength predicts the existence of a $d+is$ state for all twist angles, and finds the $d+id'$ state only for twist angles close to $45\degree$~\cite{PhysRevB.105.064501,PixleyVolkov_review}.
 The $d+is$ states are stable only far below $T_c$, and coexist there with the $d+id'$ state near $45\degree$; however at higher temperatures only the $d+id'$ state is stable\cite{PixleyVolkov_review}.

 The details of the phase diagram are also sensitive to the form of the tunneling matrix element between layers.
 Most models adopt a simple isotropic interlayer hopping, whose magnitude decays exponentially with distance between the pairs of interlayer sites.
 Calculations have been performed in the $t-J$ model where the interlayer tunneling was modeled by taking the orbital symmetry of the copper and oxygen atoms into consideration \cite{Song2022}.
 In this approximation, it was observed that the state close to $45\degree$ was TRSB but not topological.